jeevan-patil/api-design/readme.md

 - QueryDSL
 - Spring Events
 - Swagger Documentation
-- API Security using OAuth2 (TODO)
+- API Security using OAuth2

 To checkout the APIs, just go to http://localhost:9000/swagger-ui.html